 “I hope the exit is joyful and I hope never to return.” – Frida Kahlo

 Frida Kahlo Final Days

 Frida Kahlo died on July 13, 1954.
-The official cause of death was given as PE (Pulmonary Embolism, a blood clot in lungs).
+The official cause of death was given as PE (Pulmonary Embolism, a blood clot in the lungs).
 Some suspect Frida Kahlo died from an overdose that may or may not have been accidental.
 An autopsy was never performed.
 Frida Kahlo had been very ill throughout the previous year.
 Her right leg had been amputated at the knee owing to gangrene.
 Frida Kahlo also had a bout of bronchopneumonia near that time.
 In her final days Frida Kahlo was said to be ill and frail.
 Barely a shell of the once vivacious artist.
-With such a strong embodiment in her paintings Frida Kahlo will always loved by her fans.
+With such a strong embodiment in her paintings Frida Kahlo will always be loved by her fans.

 - Agence France Presse, Yahoo News (2007).
 Largest-ever exhibit of Frida Kahlo work to open in Mexico.

 - Cruz, Barbara (1996).
 Frida Kahlo: Portrait of a Mexican Painter.
 Berkeley Heights: Enslow.

 - Gonzalez, M. (2005).
 Kahlo – A Life.
 Socialist Review, June 2005.